It sounds contradictory, but it’s a very helpful form of insurance.

 - Damage that occurs prior to shipping

-- Property transported by sea or air.
+- Property transported by sea or air

-Types of Inland Marine Coverage
+Common Types Of Inland Marine Insurance Coverage

 - Bailee’s customer coverage protects you from liability if a client’s property is damaged in your care.